WenjieDu/PyPOTS/docs/index.rst

 The paper introducing PyPOTS is available on arXiv at `this URL <https://arxiv.org/abs/2305.18811>`_., and we are pursuing to publish it in prestigious academic venues, e.g. JMLR (track for `Machine Learning Open Source Software <https://www.jmlr.org/mloss/>`_).
-If you use PyPOTS in your work, please cite it as below and 🌟star this repository to make others notice this library. 🤗
+If you use PyPOTS in your work, please cite it as below and 🌟star `PyPOTS repository <https://github.com/WenjieDu/PyPOTS>`_ to make others notice this library. 🤗

 .. code-block:: bibtex
    :linenos:

    @article{du2023PyPOTS,
-   title={PyPOTS: A Python Toolbox for Data Mining on Partially-Observed Time Series}, author={Wenjie Du}, year={2023}, eprint={2305.18811},
+   title={{PyPOTS: A Python Toolbox for Data Mining on Partially-Observed Time Series}}, author={Wenjie Du}, year={2023}, eprint={2305.18811},